 What is the Credentialing Process?

 The credentialing process usually starts with an application.
-The insurance carrier will use the credentialing application to gather information about the dentist and their practice.
+The insurance carrier will use the credentialing application to gather information about the dentist and his practice.
 After the initial screening, the insurance carrier will conduct a site visit to verify that the dentist meets all of their credentialing requirements.
 Once the dentist has been credentialed, they will be able to participate in the insurance carrier’s network and receive reimbursement for their services.
 Dentists’ practice history, education, professional training, and licenses are reviewed as part of the credentialing process.

 Organizations that credential dental providers use a variety of methods to verify qualifications, including: